 GROOVE is a brand new adventure for children with complex needs funded by Arts Council Ireland and co-produced by The Civic and, like all my shows for this audience, it'll be very responsive and interactive.
 It's inspired by the 70's and will be performed in a brand new purple portable performance space with the four audience members sitting on comfortable Buddabags with the four performers singing live, interacting with the audience and with the space being filled with immersive video art.

 My shows are always developed in close creative consultation with our audience members so that they inform and inspire the shows as they come into being.
 We've been doing a bit of online creative consultation whilst in lockdown.

-We are also planning to gather to rehearse in person in November, hopefully with some live creative consultation with our audience.
+We are also hoping to gather to rehearse in person in December, hopefully with some live creative consultation with our audience.
 We will, of course, be strictly working within safety guidelines and consulting with families and relevant organisations.
-Watch this space.
+GROOVE will tour nationally in 2021 funded by Arts Council of Ireland as part of Anna's Network for Extraordinary Audiences project.